-Data from the 1990s through the early 2000s show the very low interest in rhinoceros horn as either a trophy or item desired by the Asian market.
+Data from the 1990s through the early 2000s show the very low interest in rhinoceros horn as either a trophy or folk medicine desired by the Asian market.
 It wasn’t until 2008 that law enforcement saw a substantial increase in rhino poaching incidents in public parks and private reserves throughout the country.
 This surge in demand roughly corresponds to the 2008 sale of 107,770 kg (237,592 pounds) of elephant ivory made to Japan and China (page 12) by southern African nations including South Africa.
 However the recent resurgence of Asia’s demand for rhino horn is thought have begun two or three years prior.
 Indeed, 2007 was one of the first years in which psuedo-hunts of rhino were arranged for Thai nationals in South Africa, sometimes with forged hunting permits.
 Read more about Organized Crime in South Africa ►

 In a 2014 year-end report SAN Parks reports that 1,020 rhinoceros, of the black rhino and white rhino species, have been poached and 344 suspected poachers arrested.
 More recent, comprehensive data covering all of 2014 indicates 1,215 rhino killed in 2014 and 386 suspected poachers arrested.
 In the 2015 annual report SAN Parks stated that 1,175 rhinoceros were known to have been illegally killed throughout the country, a slight decrease from the previous year, and 317 suspected poachers arrested and 188 firearms seized.
 Of these, 826 rhino would killed in the flagship Kruger National Park.
 The remaining 349 poached rhino died in other parks or provinces, but it is believed the majority of poaching occurred in KwaZulu-Natal.
 As a result of administrative changes in the way that rhino poaching is reported by the South African government, data for 2015 is provided by official sources only as officially, but other sources have provided reliable statistics for specific regions over a limited period.
 Notably, 86 rhino were killed in KwaZulu-Natal between 1 January and 28 September, 2015.
 Rhino poaching in KZN has been steadily increasing almost every year since 2008, with 161 killed within the province in 2016.
 As of June 2017 rhino poaching has decreased slightly compared to the same time in 2016, with 529 illegally killed, but it is likely that poaching has increased yet again in flagship national parks in KwaZulu-Natal.